A glowing cursor clicking a citation link in an AI answer panel with engagement ripples emanating outward

 We understood that for a Large Language Model (LLM), a single, quick interaction is a whisper.
 A true signal of authority, one that builds lasting memory, comes from a deeper conversation.
 We saw an opportunity to transform that initial whisper into a meaningful dialogue.

-If you chase fake engagement expect three things:
+If you chase fake engagement, expect three things:

-Earn the click.
-It's slower.
-It compounds.
+Earn the click instead.
+It's slower, but it compounds.

 1. Build pages that feel incomplete unless opened